Limu2030/theGallery/README.md

 ## Description

-<p>theGallery is an application where you can view pictures of things you like</p>
+<p>theGallery is an application where you can view pictures of your field of passion and interest</p>

-theGallery allows you to:
+It allows you to:
 <ol>
 <li>View different photos that interest you </li>
 <li>Click on a single photo to expand it and also view the details of the photo</li>